Subscribe to Our Newsletter

 Myth #3: You can only get one loan at a time

 Not true!
-You are eligible to apply for more than one loan if you have sufficient cash flow, a good credit score and the right debt-to-income ratio.
+You are eligible to apply for more than one loan if you have sufficient cash flow, a good credit score, and the right debt-to-income ratio.
 However, you must keep in mind that multiple loans mean increased interest rates and a high debt-to-income ratio.
 So think twice before taking this step since you might put yourself in a risky position if you are not good at managing multiple debts well.
 Remember, never bite off more than you can chew!

 Myth #4: Loans are always cheaper than credit cards

 Credit cards vs personal loans, which is cheaper?
 Credit cards are supposedly more expensive than personal loans, and most of the time, this happens to be the case.
-However, there are many types of credit cards these days, and there is actually one type of card that would trump taking out a personal loan.
+However, there are many types of credit cards these days, and there is one type of card that would trump taking out a personal loan.

 Myth #5: Loans will never help you shrink your debt